Taha-Zahid/NumberGuessGameJavaScript/README.md

 # Number Guessing Game 🎲

-Welcome to the Number Guessing Game, a fun and interactive web application built with HTML, CSS, and JavaScript!
+A basic but entertaining Number Guessing Game written in JavaScript, HTML, and CSS.
+This project is my first step into the realm of JavaScript programming, and it illustrates the fundamental ideas I've learned thus far.

 ## Description 📝